 If you do get the cold or flu, antibiotics will not help.
 Symptomatic treatments include over-the-counter medications, but these medications will not cure you or prevent complications.
 The best cure for the cold and flu is time.
 Your child will start to feel better within one week, however some symptoms can last 2-3 weeks.
 If your child is not improving as expected, you should return to our office for another examination.
 For more detail on when you should return to see us, please refer to the other side.

 No medications will eliminate your child’s disease, again only time will cure your child.
 There has never been a study which has proven that cough medications work in children.
-Additionally, cough is a natural defense mechanism of your body which helps to keep your airways open and prevents the pooling of mucous in your lungs.
-For children under 1 year of age, we really recommend NOT using any cold medications in general.
-If you wish to try cough medication, we recommend that you use it only at night.
-3 things can be done safely in all children:
+Additionally, cough is a natural defense mechanism of your body which helps to keep your airways open and prevents the pooling of mucous in your lungs, therefore we do not recommend using cough meds for our patients.
+Also, most cough/cold meds are not approved by the FDA for children under 2 years.
+The following things can be done safely in all children:

 - The best help is to use a bulb suction with any nasal saline drops.
 This can be done as frequently as needed (safely).
 However, if your child’s nose begins to bleed, you may want to take a break from this and apply some Vaseline 3 to 4 times day to any raw areas.

 - Putting a humidifier in their room at night can help their cough.
 A cool mist is typically best.